fsalamah/KatalonMaintenanceMode/README.md

 Katalon Maintenance Mode enhances your testing experience by allowing you to:

-1. **Retry finding objects** and correct their locator during test execution without having to restart the test.
+1. **Update and test element locators while executing tests** and correct their locator during test execution without having to restart the test.
 This feature is available through `ObjectRepositoryExtensions`.
 2. **Re-execute specific test cases** during execution or jump between test cases using the MaintenanceTestSuiteExecutor.

 ---